-In fact, we’re convinced that one of the best things about traveling to Dubrovnik is just how close it is to other Balkan countries.
-This actually makes it completely possible to visit as many as 3 countries in as little as a week without driving yourself crazy, just making day trips from Dubrovnik while basing yourself in the city.
+We’re convinced that one of the best things about traveling to Dubrovnik is just how close it is to other Balkan countries.
+This makes it completely possible to visit as many as 3 countries in as little as a week without driving yourself crazy, just making day trips from Dubrovnik while basing yourself in the city.

 However, there are a few quirks of Dubrovnik day trips as a result of its geographic position, so keep on reading to learn what to keep in mind before we get into our top picks for day tours from Dubrovnik.

 Where to Stay in Croatia

 Here are our recommendations for where to stay in Dubrovnik.
 We’re in the process of creating comprehensive guides on where to stay in other Croatian cities, but for now, we recommend checking out Booking.com as early as possible since this is a popular time to visit.
 These are some of the places we suggest you check.

 Budget: Apartment Larica Miha Pracata is a historic building in the heart of Dubrovnik Old Town.
 You can easily leave your apartment and instantly be at some of the best architectural and historical attractions Dubrovnik has to offer.
 Check out prices and availability at Apartment Larica Miha Pracata.

 Mid-range: Soleil Luxury Rooms offer some of the most modern amenities you will find in the Old Town of Dubrovnik.
 Check out guest reviews, prices, and availability at Soleil Luxury Rooms Old Town.